bxparks/bigquery-schema-generator/README.md

 continues.
 A list of all errors and their line numbers will be printed on the STDERR after processing the entire file.

-This flag will be most useful for JSON files, to ignore lines which do not parse correctly.
-CSV is a more robust format, and the CSV Reader will not normally throw an exception.
-The schema deduction logic will handle missing or extra columns gracefully.
-However, if a particular line does cause problems for the CSV Reader, this flag can be used to ignore that line.
+This flag currently makes sense only for for JSON files, to ignore lines which do not parse correctly as a JSON object.

+This flag probably does nothing for CSV files.
+CSV files are processed by the `DictReader` class which performs its own line processing internally, including extracting the column names from the first line of the file.
+If probably will not throw any exception for a given line, and even if it did, we would not be able to catch it and continue processing.
+Fortunately, the schema deduction logic will handle missing or extra columns gracefully.

 Fixes [Issue
 #49](https://github.com/bxparks/bigquery-schema-generator/issues/49).